bit-soul/brc-soul/README.md

 it is still imperfect and requires community discussion and improvement.

 ## What
-brc-soul is the first Bitcoin Social Protocol, it's decentralized and safe, which will be the basis of many DApps on the Bitcoin.
+brc-soul is the first Bitcoin Social Protocol, it's decentralized, shareable, and safe, which will be the basis of many DApps on Bitcoin.

-**DID(decentralized identifier)** is a decentralized identity system that is not restricted by centralized institutions and remains under your control forever.
+**DID(decentralized identifier)** is a decentralized identity system that stores your profile information on Bitcoin and remains under your control forever.

 **VC(verifiable credentials)** are digital certificates that help prove an individual's or system's identity, similar to a physical passport or driver's license.

-**CA(Certificate Authority)** is the entity who issues VC, every one can be CA, the CA's authority can also be analyzed on the chain.
+**CA(Certificate Authority)** is the entity that issues VC, everyone can be a CA, and the CA authority can also be certified by other CAs.

-**SBT(soulbond tokens)** are VCs minted on the chain, it permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.
+**SBT(soulbond tokens)** are VCs minted on the chain, they are permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.

-**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you build your social network and reputation continuously.
-It is consists of all above entities.
+**DSN(Decentralized Social Network)** when DIDs follow and certificate each other, then the DSN is established, it allows you to build your social network and reputation continuously.

 ![](docs/img/brc-soul-entity-relationship.jpg)